PARASTOOP/Pupils-Well-being-Companion-Robot/README.md

 Object recognition

-•	To be able to recognise different object for the better understanding of things that surrounds it.
+•	To be able to recognise different objects for the better understanding of things that surrounds it.

 Other features of the robot include telling jokes and body expressions to interact with a pupil to brighten up their day and be friends.
 The end goal of this companion robot is to ensure that the child does not feel lonely since they have a robotic friend.